reesesun/reese-markdown-cv/index.md

 - Presented at Combined Sections Meeting 2023 in San Diego, CA.

 ### **Laboratory for Comparative Morphology and Mechanics** `PSU, 2018`
-- Investigated clinical cases on abnormal morphology of human wrist.
+- Investigated clinical cases of abnormal morphology of the human wrist.

 ### **The Biomechanics Laboratory** `PSU, 2017`
 - Measured and recreated human body movement using 3D modeling.
-- Analysed motion data captured from athletes in Visual 3D.
+- Analyzed motion data captured from athletes in Visual 3D.

 ## Licensure and Certifications